Denis Kearney: Anti-Chinese immigration agitator

 In one of his early speeches he urged laborers to be "thrifty and industrious like the Chinese", but within a year's time he began denouncing Chinese immigrants as the cause of white workers' economic woes.
 By 1878 he used the Sandlot forum to give frequent and violent speeches against Chinese immigrants and the problems he claimed they caused.
 He warned railroad owners that they had three months to fire all of their Chinese workers or "remember Judge Lynch."

 Within a short time he was known throughout California for his racially charged speeches in which he repeated his slogan "The Chinese must go."

 In 1878, Kearney traveled to Boston to carry his message against the Chinese to eastern audiences.
 He was warmly welcomed, and it was estimated that "thousands, indeed, packed Faneuil Hall on August 5 to hear his first speech, and thousands more had to be turned away."
 Within a short time, however, the crowds at his speeches began to dwindle.
 The Boston Journal noted "the workingmen of this state are by no means united in welcoming Kearney ...
 Many of them have no sympathy with his anti-Chinese policy, they dislike his openly Communistic principles, and will not endure his conceited intolerance."

+Kearney supported affiliating the Workingmen with the Greenback-Labor Party, and in 1880 was made a member of the party's national executive committee.
 While in Massachusetts he campaigned with the Massachusetts politician Benjamin Butler, the Greenback Party's candidate for President.
-Kearney sought the Vice Presidential nomination, although Butler never offered it to him.
+Kearney sought the vice presidential nomination, although Butler never offered it to him.
 After criticism of him increased in editorials and articles in eastern newspapers, he returned to San Francisco.

-Kearny sometimes crossed paths with Chinese-American civil rights activist Wong Chin Foo.
+Kearney sometimes crossed paths with Chinese-American civil rights activist Wong Chin Foo.
 Wong challenged Kearney to a duel on the occasion of a speech by Kearney in New York in 1883, giving Kearney "his choice of chopsticks, Irish potatoes, or Krupp guns."
 Kearney responded by calling Wong an "almond-eyed leper."
-Wong's darkly sarcastic commentary on Christian hypocrisy Why I am a Heathen speculated that Kearney might slip into heaven (via an eleventh-hour repentance), and proceed to "organize a heavenly crusade to have me and others immediately cast out and into the other place."
+Wong's darkly sarcastic commentary on Christian hypocrisy "Why am I a Heathen?" speculated that Kearney might slip into heaven (via an eleventh-hour repentance), and proceed to "organize a heavenly crusade to have me and others immediately cast out and into the other place."